adobe-marketing-cloud-mobile/aemmobile/README.md

 	aemm run android

-	aemm run android --device

 	aemm run ios --list

 	aemm run ios --target "iPhone-6s, 9.2"

-Note: The `run` command without the `--device` parameter will run the application in the emulator/simulator.
+Note: For this workflow, the `--device` parameter is currently only available on iOS.
+The `run` command without the `--device` parameter will run the application in the emulator/simulator.

 ###### 2. Developing custom application with custom plugins.